 Galley Tieback, 2006:

 When hydraulic fluid is measured valve position can be interpreted.
-When subsea this is considerably more difficult as the measurement has to be compact and resist high pressures inside and out.
+With sub sea this is considerably more difficult, as the measurement has to be compact and resist high pressures inside and out.
 With an innovative manifold base little of the VFF MF30 meter remained.
 The sensor was standard but all other aspects of the design were optimised to use least space, maintain a pressure rating in and out and incorporate a custom electronics interface.
 Forward and return lines were monitored with pressures at 760bar and 345bar respectively.
-External pressures could be up to 300bar.
-Glass to metal seals for the sensor outputs were utilised together with the redundant sensor design used before.
+External pressures could be up to 300bar and glass to metal seals for the sensor outputs were utilised together with the redundant sensor design used before.

 Subsea valve, 2006 onwards:

 The VFF meter in it’s various sizes were becoming more and more popular for chemical injection particularly at high pressures and low flows.
 The MF15 was redesigned as the LF15.
 This enabled a higher accuracy, lower flow ability and crucially a smaller chamber diameter.
 This in turn, allowed a more compact meter design at the same pressure or a higher pressure rating for a specific cap diameter.
 The design brief was simple: Could we design a 1,035 bar meter for 90 litres per hour and 345 bar external rating in the same envelope as a can of Guinness?
 We’re still working on this!
 What we did end up with is a fairly compact device (100mm diameter and 125mm long) where we supply just the chamber and cap and the customer integrates these parts into a subsea module.
 The unique chamber design allows pressure independent measurement whether at 1 bar or 1,000 bar.